Financial Aid FAQ

 If you must drop a class after the second week of the quarter (or first week in the Summer term) you will receive a warning, probation, or suspension letter (Standards of Satisfactory Academic Progress) from TVCC Financial Aid at the end of the term.
 Be sure to read this letter carefully!
 It will contain important information about what to do next.

 If you withdraw completely from any term, you may have to repay some of the financial aid you received to TVCC, the U.S. Department of Education, or both.
-You will also receive written notification concerning your options once you complete the official withdrawal process.
+You will also receive an email notification concerning your options once you complete the official withdrawal process.
 If you fail to officially withdraw, it is assumed that you attended no more than 50% of the term.
 If you attend beyond the 60% point of the term you are considered to have earned 100% of your financial aid and will not have to repay unearned funds.

 Please read carefully any correspondence you receive in reference to a complete withdrawal.
 TVCC Financial Aid is required to report overpayments of federal grants to the U.S. Department of Education's Collection unit if no repayment arrangements are made within 45 days of being notified.